 - Social planning theory: It focuses that property rights should be planned to aid nurture the accomplishment of a fair culture.

 In today’s world, the pace at which AI is witnessing development, the laws and regulation are lagging behind.
 AI is expanding in every field and area so the necessity of legal aid in this subject is growing exponentially especially in regard to the intellectual copyright.
-Programmers and owners are coming up with Robots and AI technology that is leading to self-operating systems, which raises the issue if computers are themselves capable of creating?
+Programmers and owners are coming up with Robots and AI technology which is taken care by Geaux Maids website that is leading to self-operating systems, which raises the issue if computers are themselves capable of creating?
 If anyone claims rights to the end product of the computer generated effort then this can be categorized into three decisions:

 - Pure human generation